ActivityWatch/docs/src/forking.rst

  - You must not use the ActivityWatch logo for your fork
  - You must clearly mention that your fork is a fork of ActivityWatch, and that it is not otherwise affiliated with the main ActivityWatch project

-**TL;DR: Forking is fine, but please don't use the name "ActivityWatch" for your fork, if you intend to distribute it.**
+**TL;DR: Forking is fine, but if you intend to distribute your fork, please don't use the name "ActivityWatch".**

 Working with a fork